 When the time comes to file the I-526 petition, you will need to gather supporting documents (discussed in detail below), complete Form I-526, and submit the entire package to United States Citizenship and Immigration Services (USCIS).
 The petition should also include a detailed explanation of the commercial enterprise itself, your investment in it, the source of your investment, and how you fulfill the requirements for a green card under the EB-5 category.

-The petition must also include the correct filing fee, which is currently $3,675 (as of 2022).
+The petition must also include the correct filing fee, which is currently $3,675 (2023 figure).
 However, USCIS often raises its filing fees, and will reject your petition and return it to you if you do not include the proper fee.
 Always confirm the amount before mailing, by visiting the USCIS Form I-526 informational Web page.
 This page also contains the address where you can file the petition.